 We can’t recommend this product or this company highly enough.

-DHS are a company of some repute in the USA.
-They have a range of shampoos for problematic skin sufferers such as dandruff and hypersensitivity.
-Before I even received the shampoo I was impressed with the way the company clearly label exactly what active ingredient the shampoo contains and the exact condition that the active ingredient will help alleviate.
-Rather than trying to blind the consumer with science it would appear that DHS are using information as a sales tool in itself.
+Before I even received the shampoo I was impressed with the way the company clearly labeled exactly what active ingredient the shampoo contains and the exact condition that the active ingredient will help alleviate.
+Rather than trying to blind the consumer with science, it would appear that DHS is using information as a sales tool in itself.

 I’m absolutely convinced that this transparent approach will win in the long term as people become more aware of what they are putting on and in their bodies.